joekitaj/forum_site/readme.md

-## Still needs:
+# To Do:
-- Marked
+- Style logout
-- Sub comments
+- Style new page
 - Responsive design
-- Logout feature
+- add hour time